 Welcome to the annual conference of the Australia and New Zealand Association of Planning Schools.
 ANZAPS2019 is jointly hosted by UQ|UP and Griffith University in sunny Brisbane.

-- Where: Griffith University’s South bank campus, above the Ship Inn (Brisbane).
+- Where: Griffith University’s South Bank campus (Brisbane).

 - Register: ANZAPS2019 on Eventbrite.

 The role of research and the researcher in city making

 - Who writes and who decides the narrative for city making?